Finding your space, being resourceful and keeping optimism in this expanding digital age.

 About the Author.

-Adina Tarry is a Romanian Coach and Interculturalist living and working in London.
+Adina Tarry is a Romanian born Coach and Interculturalist, who having lived in 5 countries, now works in London.